Activists couldn't get Facebook to tackle its discrimination problem—until the Russia scandal hit

 When Color of Change began asking Facebook for a civil rights audit, it already knew what a successful one could accomplish.
 In July 2015, a 23-year-old black woman named Quirtina Crittenden had started the viral hashtag #AirbnbWhileBlack, bringing more attention to the discrimination that black people faced on the housing rental site.
 Crittenden’s booking requests were routinely denied until she shortened her profile name to Tina and swapped out her photo for a city skyline.

-At Color of Change’s suggestion, Airbnb hired Laura Murphy, former director of the ACLU in Washington, DC, to lead an audit.
-Released to the public in September 2016, the audit recommended making guests’ photos less prominent on the page, as well as a comprehensive nondiscrimination policy and a commitment to staff and user diversity.
+Airbnb hired Laura Murphy, former director of the ACLU in Washington, DC, to lead an audit.* Released to the public in September 2016, the audit recommended making guests’ photos less prominent on the page, as well as a comprehensive nondiscrimination policy and a commitment to staff and user diversity.
 “They set up public benchmarks and intentions that allow us and other advocates be able to hold them accountable,” says Collins-Dexter, who still meets with Airbnb on a regular basis.

 Airbnb had not just a moral but a financial incentive to keep black users on its platform.
 But Cristina López G., who tracks online extremism for the liberal watchdog group Media Matters, believes Facebook has a financial incentive not to address racially motivated hate speech and extremism.
 Studies have shown that provocative content causes users to spend more time on social media platforms than uncontroversial material, generating more clicks and revenue.
 “The outrage moves a lot of the traffic,” says López.

-Note: Correction: An earlier version of this article mischaracterized the process by which Laura Murphy was brought on to conduct the Airbnb audit.